 A guide to mental health in the elderly – how to help a loved one in need

 The elderly population is growing with each passing year.
 As more people live their lives into old age, it becomes more important to be aware of their needs and support what they need most.
+Studies made by TSA show that 1 in 5 people will experience some sort of mental health issue.
 The elderly population is one group at higher risk for developing mental illnesses like depression and dementia.
 This post looks at how you can help a loved one in need.

 What is mental illness?